evil-math-cat/theprocedure/README.md

 6 - data_combinator.py # gets all player's dataframes and combines into one where ID is the name of the player, then Xi for Streaks and Fi for Frequencies of each streak.

+This is the file you can use to upload to DataLens and produce your dashboards.

+#Questions?
+Hit me up at: evilmathcat@yandex.com